 I’ve been an Amazon Prime member for about five years now.
 In that time, I’ve had a handful of issues and Amazon has taken more than enough care of me because of it.
-In the last six months, since Amazon Logistics has begun to roll out in the Denver metro area, things have gone downhill.
+In the last six months, since Amazon Logistics has begun to roll out in the Denver metro area, things have gone downhill with an increase in Amazon Logistics complaints and Amazon Prime service issues.

 Amazon Logistics is supposed to be Amazon’s attempt to become a delivery service and compete head-on with UPS, FedEx, and USPS.
-The issue is they hire contractors to deliver packages; it appears these contractors have inconsistent training or are just flat out lazy when it comes to delivering.
+The issue is they hire contractors to deliver packages; it appears these contractors have inconsistent training or are just flat out lazy when it comes to delivering which leads to Amazon Logistics complaints across the country – not just here in Denver.

 How Amazon Logistics Has Been a Nightmare for Me